pgn127/w3d1/README.md

 - Every contact is an object with the following properties:
     1. **name**: REQUIRED a string (letters only!), first name of the contact
     2. **number**: OPTIONAL a number (numbers only!), phone number of contact
-- *Important* There can be no duplicate names!
-When testing, make each name unique
+- *Important* There can be **no** duplicate names!
+If the user tries to add a contact whose name already exists, console.log() '[ContactName] already in Address Book'
-- You should only create a new contact if a name is provided
+- You should **only** create a new contact if a name is provided
     - if no number is provided, store -1 as their number instead
 - console.log() your success/failure messages:
   - When you add a new contact, console.log() a success message such as:
   `"Added contact Darwish"`
- - If either there was no name provided, the name was invalid, or the number was invalid, do not add any contacts, console.log() a failure message like:  `Invalid contact format`
+   - If either there was no name provided, the name was invalid, or the number was invalid, do not add any contacts, console.log() a failure message like:
+   `Invalid contact format`